geocledian/gc-filter/README.md

 ## Integration
 For the integration of the widget you'll have to follow these steps.

 You have to add some dependencies in the head tag of the container website.
-Make sure to use an unique identifier for each component.
->Please ensure, that you load Vue.js (v.2.6.x) before loading the gc-filter component first!
+>Please ensure, that you load Vue.js (v.2.6.x) before loading the component first!
 Also note that <a href="www.bulma.org">bulma.css</a> and <a href="www.fontawesome.org">Font awesome</a> wll be loaded through gc-filter.css.

+> **Embedded mode:** This widget expects a root Vue instance which controls it.
+It is is designed not be embedded by another Vue application, so there is no init script which loads dependent libraries and the root Vue instance. __You'll have to load at least Vue create the root Vue instance which controls the child by yourself.__

 ```html
 <html>